Nine Tests, Copied Twice

 Two Helpers, Two Loops

-The shared logic lives in two functions. waitForPageReady handles navigation, heading visibility, and the optional stable-height poll:
+The shared logic lives in two functions. waitForPageReady handles the navigation, the heading visibility, and the optional stable-height poll:

 async function waitForPageReady(page: Page, entry: (typeof pages)[number]) {